Lovage: Description

 Lovage is an erect, herbaceous, perennial plant growing to 2.5 m tall, with a basal rosette of leaves and stems with further leaves, the flowers being produced in umbels at the top of the stems.
 The stems and leaves are shiny glabrous green to yellow-green and smell somewhat similar to celery when crushed.
-The larger basal leaves are up to 70 cm long, tripinnate, with broad triangular to rhomboidal, acutely pointed leaflets with a few marginal teeth; the stem leaves are smaller, and less divided with few leaflets.
+The larger basal leaves are up to 70 cm long, tripinnate, with broad triangular to rhomboidal, acutely pointed leaflets with a few marginal teeth; the stem leaves are smaller and less divided, with few leaflets.

 The flowers are yellow to greenish-yellow, 2–3 mm diameter, produced in globose umbels up to 10–15 cm diameter; flowering is in late spring.
 The fruit is a dry two-parted schizocarp 4–7 mm long, mature in autumn.

+Taxonomy

+Carl Linnaeus used the basionym Ligusticum levisticum in Species Plantarum to refer to lovage.
+Levisticum officinale was described later by W.D.J.
+Koch and published in Novorum Actorum Academiae Caesareae Leopoldinae-Carolinae Naturae Curiosorum in 1824.